Some injuries occur within a bang while others develop over time. The most common work-related injuries which are treated at our center are:

 3. Fire And Explosions

 Faulty gas lines can frequently lead to fires and explosions which can prove severe to respiratory systems.
-Such incidents account for 3 percent of the work-related injuries.
+Such incidents account for 3 percent of work-related injuries.
 The injuries include potential disfigurement or varying degrees of burns.

 4. Repetitive Stress and Overexertion Injuries